jpsutton/logporter/README.md

 - Speed ​​up log analysis by displaying at what point in time the most messages were received from the standard and error stream.

 > [!WARNING]
-> Receiving these metrics directly affects performance and the CPU load may become higher than `cAdvisor` (directly depends on the number of running containers).
+> Receiving metrics data directly affects performance and CPU load may become higher than `cAdvisor`, this directly depends on the number of running containers, so it is recommended to use it with a small number of running containers or for one in log parsing mode.

 ## Roadmap